lesaint/lesaint.github.io/_drafts/java_bean_mapping_is_wrong_lets_fix_it.md

 * complying with Separation Of Concern
     - using a class for each mapping from one class to another
     - side effect, unit testing is much easier
-* integrating with Dependency Injection framework
+* integrating with Dependency Injection frameworks
     - for example, Spring integration would be about generating annotations on classes or XML configuration files or configuration classes
 * providing coding patterns to help mapping complex structures of beans or solve common Bean Mapping problems
     - using Guava's Function to easily convert collections of beans or integrating with Java 8 lambdas
     - using mapper factories when creating a bean from more than one source bean
     - etc.

-To my knowledge, there is no such framework at the moment except [DAMapping](https://github.com/lesaint/damapping) which development started recently.
+To my knowledge, there is no such framework at the moment except [DAMapping](https://github.com/lesaint/damapping) which development started several month ago.

 ## Bean Mapping Code Generator